mythz/swift-linq-examples/README.md

   - Outputs ending with `...` illustrates only a partial response is displayed.
   - The source-code for all the Swift extensions and utils used are in [extensions.swift](https://github.com/mythz/swift-linq-examples/blob/master/src/LinqExamples/extensions.swift)
   - The C# ObjectDumper util used is downloadable from MSDN - [ObjectDumper.zip](http://code.msdn.microsoft.com/Visual-Studio-2008-C-d295cdba/file/46086/1/ObjectDumper.zip)

-You can choose to run specific examples by commenting the sections you're not interested in [main.swift](https://github.com/mythz/swift-linq-examples/blob/master/src/LinqExamples/main.swift).

-To see the full output of all the samples, run the [LinqExamples.xcodeproj](https://github.com/mythz/swift-linq-examples/tree/master/src) XCode project locally.

 LINQ - Restriction Operators